 Backing material is the main support structure for your artificial grass, so when it comes to materials and construction you want durability first and foremost.
-Secondary considerations may include how environmentally friendly the backing you choose is — some companies offer soy-based materials that have exceptionally low environmental impact.
+Secondary considerations may include how environmentally friendly the backing you choose is.

-Whether you choose Polyurethane or Latex backing material, or an ecologically friendly alternative, make sure the construction is solid and will last a long time.
+Whether you choose Polyurethane or Latex backing material, make sure the construction is solid and will last a long time.
 Look for toughness and reliability in both your primary and secondary backing material so you can ensure your artificial grass stands the test of time.

 You might hear a lot about “non-infill” artificial grasses when shopping around, but don’t be fooled.
 Just because your grass can stand up without infill doesn’t mean you can or would want to use it that way.

 Infill serves a variety of purposes in artificial grass beyond just keeping the grass upright.
 It protects the backing from direct sunlight that can shorten it’s lifespan, while adding weight and durability to your lawn.
 Lastly, it increases the ballast to prevent matting and to make sure your grass springs back even after heavy traffic.

 There are a lot of great infill materials out there, including some with special properties like Zeolite which can help to reduce pet odors.
 Depending on the specific needs of your project, you should consult with your installer to find the one that’s perfect for you.